GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Introduction

 \section{Introduction}

-Large language models (LLMs) such as LLaMA~\cite{llama2}, ChatGLM~\cite{du2022glm}, Vicuna~\cite{vicuna2023}, as illustrated in Figure~\ref{fig:firstPage} (a), have undergone significant advancements, paving the way for general artificial intelligence (AGI) and showcasing remarkable zero-shot capabilities across diverse linguistic tasks.
-Based on this foundation, multimodal large language models (MLLMs) like MiniGPT-4~\cite{miniGPT-4}, Video-LLaMA~\cite{Video-llama}, Macaw-LLM~\cite{macaw-llm} (as shown in Figure~\ref{fig:firstPage} (b)) have been successively introduced.
+language models (LLMs) such as LLaMA~\cite{llama2}, ChatGLM~\cite{du2022glm}, Vicuna~\cite{vicuna2023} (in Figure~\ref{fig:firstPage} (a)), have undergone significant advancements, paving the way for general artificial intelligence (AGI) and showcasing remarkable zero-shot capabilities across diverse linguistic tasks.
+Based on this foundation, multimodal large language models (MLLMs) like MiniGPT-4~\cite{miniGPT-4}, Video-LLaMA~\cite{Video-llama}, Macaw-LLM~\cite{macaw-llm} (in Figure~\ref{fig:firstPage} (b)) have been successively introduced.
 These models are capable not only of processing textual information but also of handling data across various modalities such as images, audio, and videos, demonstrating exceptional performance in multimodal tasks~\cite{yin2023survey}.
-Nevertheless, current MLLMs primarily focus on processing {\bf multimodal inputs}, yet they fall short in generating multimodal information on the output side.
-For a refined AGI system~\cite{goertzel2014artificial}, in addition to the capability of multimodal understanding, it is equally pivotal to possess an efficient multimodal generation capacity, as this aligns more closely with human interaction modalities in real-world contexts.
+Nevertheless, current MLLMs primarily focus on processing {multimodal inputs}, yet they fall short in generating multimodal information on the output side.
+For a refined AGI system~\cite{goertzel2014artificial}, it is crucial not only to understand multimodal inputs but also to efficiently generate them, mirroring human interaction in real-world settings.